Enselic/sequencediagram.io/README.md

 3. Import `backend/swagger.json` to `AWS API Gateway` and deploy to a stage with the stage variables `lambdaFunction=<name of function in step 1>` and `tableName=<name of table in step 2>`
-4. Deploy `build-deploy` to `AWS S3` and enable static site serving
+4. Deploy `build-deploy` to `AWS S3` and enable static site serving.
+NOTE: It is important that e.g. HTTP 403 and 404 is redirected to HTTP 200 /index.html so that it is possible to share links to diagrams with e.g. the following URL: https://sequencediagram.io/yj5nHiXedV

 AWS Lambda function role permissions:
 ```